bonomani/devmon/docs/TEMPLATES.md

 Ifc name|Ifc speed|Ifc status
 {ifName}{ifAliasBox}|{ifSpeed}|{ifStat.color}{ifStat}{ifStat.msg}
 ```
-- The first line: The special keyword `TABLE:`(case sensitive, no leading whitespace allowed) alerts Devmon that
+- Line #1: Start with the keyword `TABLE:`(case sensitive, no leading whitespace allowed) which alerts Devmon that
 the we are in a table definition.
-Devmon will constructs an HTML table.
-Table options MUST be set immediately
-after the `TABLE:` tag on the same line.
+Table options MUST be set immediately after the `TABLE:` tag on the same line.

-- The next line is `table header line`: The column separator is `|`.
+- Line #2: The `table header`: The column separator is `|`.
 By default, column content is
 left-aligned.
 To align content on the right side, use `|>` instead of `|`.
 Note that the leftmost
 column cannot be right-aligned in this way.

-- The next line is the `table content`.
+- Line #3: The `table content`.
 The row contains one or more OIDs.
 The first is the `primary OID`.
 Other OIDs in the row are linked to the primary OID, by their indexes (key).
 For example, if the primary
 OID has leaves indexed as `100,101,102,103,104`, the table will have five rows, theses indexes will be
 display for any OIDs even if they do not exist for some OIDs.
 A `non-repeater` OID in the table will be constant in all rows.